A PTAS for the Time-Invariant Incremental Knapsack problem: Introduction

 \section{Introduction}

-Knapsack problems are among the most fundamental and studied in discrete optimization.
-Some variants forego the development of modern optimization theory, dating back to at least 1896 \cite{Mathews1896}.
-The best known representative of this class is arguably \emph{Maximum Knapsack} (\maxk): given a set of items, each having a profit and a weight, and a threshold capacity, find a most profitable subset of items whose total weight does not exceed the threshold. \maxk \ is known to be NP-complete \cite{NPComplete}, while admitting a \textit{fully polynomial-time approximation scheme} (FPTAS) \cite{Ibarra}.
+Knapsack problems are among the most fundamental and well-studied in discrete optimization.
+Some variants forego the development of modern optimization theory, dating back to 1896 \cite{Mathews1896}.
+The best known representative is arguably \emph{Maximum Knapsack} (\maxk): given a set of items with specified profits and weights, and a threshold, find a most profitable subset of items whose total weight does not exceed the threshold. \maxk \ is NP-complete \cite{NPComplete}, while admitting a \textit{fully polynomial-time approximation scheme} (FPTAS) \cite{Ibarra}.
 Many classical algorithmic techniques including greedy, dynamic programming, backtracking/branch-and-bound have been studied by means of solving this problem, see e.g. \cite{knap-book}.
 The algorithm of Martello and Toth \cite{Martello} has been known to be the fastest in practice for exactly solving knapsack instances \cite{KnapTest}.

+In order to model scenarios arising in real-world applications, more complex knapsack problems have been introduced (see \cite{knap-book} for a survey) and recent works studied extensions of classical combinatorial optimization problems to multi-period settings, see e.g. \cite{Hartline08,Sharp07,Skutella08}.
+At the intersection of those two streams of research, Bienstock et al. \cite{Bienstock13} proposed a generalization of a \maxk \ to a multi-period setting that they dubbed \emph{Time-Invariant Incremental Knapsack} (\iik).
+In \iik, we are given a set of items $[n]$ with profits $p : [n] \rightarrow \Rp$ and weights $w : [n] \rightarrow \Rp$ and a knapsack with non decreasing capacity $b_t$ over time $t \in [T]$.
+We can add items at each time as long as the capacity constraint is not violated, and once inserted, an item cannot be removed from the knapsack.
+The goal is to maximize the total profit, which is defined to be the sum, over $t \in [T]$, of profits of items in the knapsack at time $t$.